JoshAddington/Show-NYC/README.md

 #### AWS S3 Media setup

 This project is set up to use an AWS S3 bucket for serving media files.
-If you need help setting up your S3 bucketand an IAM user, reference [this file](docs/AWS.md)
+If you need help setting up your S3 bucket and an IAM user, reference [this file](docs/AWS.md)

 With your bucket set up, add the following environment variables to your system, replacing the italics with the respective info.
 The IAM info will be in the credentials file that you downloaded when you created the IAM User.
 Be sure to save the credentials file somewhere safe and secure, as you will not be able to download it again.